p80n/photoprism-helm/README.md

 The default values will only expose PhotoPrism inside your cluster on port 80.
 Some options for accessing PhotoPrism from outside your cluster:
 - Configure ingress rules for use with a reverse proxy
-- Change the service type to `NodePort` and pick a free port to expose > 30000
+- Change the service type to `NodePort` and pick a [free port to expose](https://kubernetes.io/docs/concepts/services-networking/service/)
-- Access it from your client with [kubectl port-forwar](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)
+- Access it from your client with [kubectl port-forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)

 ## Need Help?